trevordevore/livecode-sublimetext/README.md

 # Notifying LiveCode of script only stack updates

-To send requests to a specified server and port whenever LiveCode files are saved add the following to your Sublime Text `.sublime-project` file.
+To send requests to a specified server and port whenever LiveCode files are saved, create a Sublime Text project for your folder tree.
+Once you have done that, edit the  `.sublime-project` file.
+Here is an example.
+You will need to modify "MyProject" and possibly the port number that you are using.

 ```
+{
+	"folders":
+	[
+		{
+			"folder_exclude_patterns":
+			[
+				"_builds"
+			],
+			"path": ".",
+			"name": "MyProject",
+		}
+	],
 	"livecode":
 	{
   		"notify_on_save": true,
   		"notify_server":
   		{
     		"host": "localhost",
-    "port": PORT_NUMBER,
+    		"port": 61373,
     		"debug": false
+  		}
 	}
 }

 ```

 # Screencasts